DigitalPhonetics/IMS-Toucan/README.md

   reduced, in practice, the vocoder produces much fewer artifacts.
 - Lots of quality of life changes: Finetuning your own model from the provided pretrained checkpoints is easier than ever!
 Just follow the `finetuning_example.py` pipeline.
+- We now have the option of choosing between Avocodo and [BigVGAN](https://arxiv.org/abs/2206.04658), which has an improved
+  generator over HiFiGAN.
+It is significantly slower on CPU, but the quality is the best I have heard at the time of writing this.
+The speed on GPU is fine, just for CPU inference you might want to stick with Avocodo.
+- We compile a bunch of quality enhancements from all our previous works so far into one very stable and nice sounding architecture, which we call **ToucanTTS**.
+We submitted a system based on this architecture to the Blizzard Challenge 2023, you can try out our system [speaking French here](https://huggingface.co/spaces/Flux9665/Blizzard2023IMS).

 ### 2022